GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/uma.md

 ## Terminology

-UMA 2 introduces new terms and enhancements of OAuth term definitions.
+UMA 2 introduces new terms and enhancements to OAuth term definitions.
 A few important terms include:

 Resource Owner (RO): An entity capable of granting access to a protected resource--the "user" in User-Managed Access.
 This is typically an end-user, but it can also be non-human entity that is treated as a person for limited legal purposes, such as a corporation.

-Resource Server (RS): A server that hosts resources on a resource owner's behalf, registers resources for protection at an authorization server, and is capable of accepting and responding to requests for protected resources.
+Resource Server (RS): A server that hosts resources on a resource owner's behalf, registers resources for protection at an authorization server, and is capable of accepting and responding to requests for access to protected resources.

-Authorization Server (AS)_*_: A server that protects, on a resource owner's behalf, resources managed at a resource server.
+Authorization Server (AS)_*_: A server that protects resources managed at a resource server, on behalf of the resource owner.

-_*_ _Gluu acts as an UMA AS_.
+_*_ _Gluu Server is an UMA AS_.

 Learn more in the UMA 2 [Federated Authorization](https://docs.kantarainitiative.org/uma/ed/oauth-uma-federated-authz-2.0-07.html) and [Grant](https://docs.kantarainitiative.org/uma/ed/oauth-uma-grant-2.0-06.html) specifications.